goldenaca/Airtable/README.md

 2. **Resize Items**: Drag the right edge to extend/shorten duration
 3. **Edit Names**: Click on item text to edit inline
 4. **Zoom**: Use controls to scale timeline view

-Built for the Airtable timeline assignment with modern React patterns and clean, maintainable code.